watson/stream-chopper/README.md

   output stream.
 If called with an error, the `chopper` stream is destroyed

+### `chopper.size`

+The maximum number of bytes that can be written to the `chopper` stream before a new output stream is emitted.

+Use this property to override it with a new value.
+The new value will take effect immediately on the current stream.

+### `chopper.time`

+The maximum number of milliseconds that an output stream can be in use before a new output stream is emitted.

+Use this property to override it with a new value.
+The new value will take effect when the next stream is initialized.

+Set to `-1` for no time limit.

+### `chopper.type`

+The algoritm used to determine how a written chunk that cannot fit into the current output stream should be handled.
+The following values are
+possible:

+- `StreamChopper.split` - Fit as much data from the chunk as possible into the current stream and write the remainder to the next stream
+- `StreamChopper.overflow` - Allow the entire chunk to be written to the current stream.
+After writing, the stream is ended
+- `StreamChopper.underflow` - End the current output stream and write the entire chunk to the next stream

+Use this property to override it with a new value.
+The new value will take effect immediately on the current stream.

 ### `chopper.chop([callback])`

 Manually chop the stream.
 Forces the current output stream to end even